pyrochlore/obsidian-tracker/examples/ErrorMessages.md

 line:
 ```

-## Target
+## searchTarget
-Missing search target
+Missing searchTarget
 ``` tracker
 searchType: tag
 searchTarget:
 line:
 ```

-Invalid search target, '#' is not allowed
+Invalid searchTarget, '#' is a special character to YAML, use single quotes to wrap it
 ``` tracker
 searchType: tag
 searchTarget: #weight